 (72 Mineral Spring Avenue)

-This house has been empty and neglected for more than ten years.
-It was set on fire during the night of Thursday, June 19, 2014 and continues to be an eyesore and a danger to the neighborhood.
-Until very recently, trash was regularly dumped in the yard and driveway; there is now a chain across the driveway opening and the trash was cleaned up.
+This house has been empty and neglected for more than ten years and continues to be an eyesore and a danger to the neighborhood.
 The house was built in 1915 by George Herbert Fowler, who was a draughtsman for the Providence Tool Company and was treasurer of the Pawtucket Manufacturing Company until his death on January 4, 1895.
-His wife Lula (Johnson) Fowler, who continued to live in the house long after George’s death, worked as a public school teacher and was an active member of many civic groups, which included the Associated Charities of Pawtucket, the Rhode Island Women's Club, the Pawtucket Woman's Club, and the State Education Committee.
+His wife Lula (Johnson) Fowler, who continued to live in the house long after George’s death, worked as a public school teacher and was an active member of many civic groups.
+In 2005, before being vacated, the house was re-zoned as a 12-unit apartment house.
 We would like to see the house maintained and cared for by owners who are invested in the neighborhood, and who understand the dangers of leaving this property unattended and neglected.
 We want to see the property kept clean and protected from vandalism.
-Please help us keep an eye on this house and property and report any vandalism to the police, to city officials, and to us!
-Also spread the word about this historic resource in our city.

 Oak Grove Cemetery Lodge